 What about search engine optimisation (SEO)?

 Website readers will not sit and read through long paragraphs.
-Start with a headline followed by a short overview highlighting how your product or service will benefit the customer, rather than simply how it works.
-After that, it's important to vary the layout with:
+Start with a headline followed by a short overview.
+Highlight how your product or service will benefit the customer, rather than simply how it works.
+After that, vary the layout with:

-It is also important to remember that web content is a conversation.
+Remember that web content is a conversation.
 People buy from people.
 Your content should appear as a direct dialogue between you and the reader.
-In an actual conversation, addressing the customer by name is best.
-When this is impossible (as in web copy) - "you" is the next best thing, so use it lots.
+"You" is the next best thing to addressing a customer by name, so use it lots.

 Bringing it all together

-Ensuring your web copy gets to the point not only helps sell your products and, services, it reflects positively on your brand and can even lift your SEO rankings by avoiding repetition.
+Ensuring your web copy gets to the point helps sell your products and services.
+It also reflects positively on your brand and can even improve your search performance.

 Keep it simple...